rafael-santiago/tulip/doc/MANUAL.md

 >Last thing: all here is about approximations and adaptations.
 Do not expect note-by-note things.
 Let's free ourselves from obligations and have some fun with.
 I invite you...

-The ``guitar`` is a fascinating musical instrument not because is loud or distorted, well, this sometimes can make the things cooler, exciting.
-The most fascinating thing about the guitar is that this instrument is a range of sounds.
+The ``guitar`` is a fascinating musical instrument not because is loud or distorted, well, this feature sometimes can make the things cooler, exciting.
+The most fascinating thing about the guitar is how it can be a range of sounds.
 A note is a note but it depends on how you attack (if you attack) this note, if you slide it or hammer it on or pull it off.
 For instance, the approach that you use to perform a bend can actually change your tone.
 The way how you hold the neck to "blow up" a vibrato.
 Still, you can make it soft and sweet instead of angry.
 Etc, etc. For this reason, I like to say that the guitar is a musical instrument driven by mood.
 Maybe any musical instrument could be but string instruments are pretty organic, you really gives your body (maybe your soul, ha-ha) on it.
 What say about your precious calluses?
-Huh? ;)

 Express this techniques details is quite hard even using our natural language.
 However, on the guitar we got several techniques that isolated do not have much sense but ``when combined`` can produce interesting sounds.
 The ``tlp`` uses ``tags``